apache/incubator-kie-kogito-examples/kogito-quarkus-examples/serverless-workflow-qas-service-showcase/query-answer-service/README.md

 docker-compose up
 ```

-In this way a container for PostgreSQL will be started on port 5432.
+In this way, a container for PostgreSQL will be started on port 5432.

 ## Installing and Running